Employee privacy notice

 - Visual images / photographs (including CCTV);

-- Computing and email information including login details, network access
+- Computing and email information including login details, network access and your use of our information and communications systems.

 In some circumstances, we may, during the course of your employment with us, also collect, store and use the following the “special categories” of more sensitive personal information which may include (but are not limited to):